Skip to main content

 Overview

-Nullplatform supports AWS Lambda as a target for serverless scopes.
-When you define a scope with the Lambda target, it represents a specific AWS Lambda deployment environment, complete with region-specific configuration.
+When you define a scope with the Serverless target, it represents a specific AWS Lambda deployment environment with region-specific and execution-specific configuration.

 Deploying AWS Lambda functions across multiple regions requires additional configuration due to a key AWS constraint: the S3 bucket hosting the deployment asset must reside in the same region as the Lambda function itself.